 Archive of Our Own (AO3) is the largest fanfiction archive on the internet.
 It is a non-profit, fan-run platform that hosts over 11 million fanfiction works across more than 40,000 fandoms — television shows, movies, books, games, anime, sports, podcasts, and virtually any other cultural property that has a fan community attached to it.

 AO3 was created by the Organization for Transformative Works (OTW) and launched in 2009.
 It won a Hugo Award in 2019.
 Unlike commercial platforms, AO3 has no ads, no paywalls, and stores every work indefinitely unless the author removes it.
-Authors can tag their works with content warnings, tropes, relationship types, and ratings — which is why AO3 users develop a highly specific vocabulary for discussing what they read and write.

 The AO3 Rice Purity Test emerged from this community.
-It borrows the Rice Purity Test format specifically because fanfiction readers and writers have a shared vocabulary of experiences — reading a 200,000-word slow burn at 3am, crying over a character death, discovering what omegaverse is for the first time — that map naturally onto a yes-or-no checklist.
+It borrows the Rice Purity Test format because fanfiction readers and writers have a shared vocabulary of experiences — reading a 200,000-word slow burn at 3am, crying over a character death, discovering what omegaverse is for the first time — that map naturally onto a yes-or-no checklist.

 How the AO3 Purity Test Works